Baukmeister/molecular_toxicity/Readme.md

 ## Parsing the data

-To parse the data and place it in a neo4j database simply run
+To parse the data and place it in a neo4j database simply run Make sure to have an empty neo4j database running at `bolt://localhost:7687` with the password set to `postgres` to be compatible.
 ```bash
 cd src
 python python .\parse_and_store_datasets.py